NiskuT/Civilization/docs/continuous-integration.md

 ## Run tests

-GitHub also does coverage testing to make sure our project is working properly.
+GitHub also does code coverage and project testing to make sure our project is working properly.

 ## Valgrind analysis for memory leaks